 Swimming for weight loss is perhaps one of the most effective forms of exercise that can help you do all of those things at once.
-The benefits of swimming for exercise include fat loss, muscle tone and injury prevention and longevity.
+The benefits of swimming for exercise include fat loss, muscle tone, injury prevention, and longevity.
 Let’s find out why.

 The Benefits of Frequent Swimming

 Just how effective is swimming for losing weight?
 Because of the density of water, your body is constantly moving against resistance.
 This means each movement requires extra energy and effort from your body, which means burning more calories.

 Because of the resistance of the water, your muscles must work harder to kick, push, and pull yourself through the water.
 Consistently challenging your muscles in this way can help you build lean, toned muscles.

-Injury prevention and longevity
+Injury Prevention and Longevity

 Unlike running or weight training, swimming requires no impact on your joints because the water makes you essentially weightless.
 Many professional athletes recovering from injuries use swimming to keep themselves strong and maintain their endurance.

 In fact, regular swimmers experience far better health as older adults than their non-swimming counterparts and can be up to 20 years younger health-wise than their actual age, according to swimming expert Joel Stager, Ph.D., director of the Counsilman Center for the Science of Swimming at Indiana University at Bloomington.

 How to Get Started

-First of all, if you’re an absolute beginner you should sign-up for swimming lessons for beginning adults to learn some basic strokes.
-Technique matters, and knowing the basics can help you swim more efficiently and effectively, delaying fatigue and burnout.
+If you’re an absolute beginner, you should sign-up for swimming lessons for beginning adults to learn some basic strokes.
+Technique matters, and knowing the basics can help you swim more efficiently and effectively, as well as delay fatigue and burnout.

 The best way to ease into swimming is to swim a lap or two, or even less at a time, followed by a resting period.
 Several rest periods may be needed, and that should be expected.
 Your heart rate will stay elevated during your brief rest period and you will not forfeit any benefits from resting, but will actually improve your experience by avoiding burnout and over exhaustion.
-You’ll be more likely to maintain a consistent routine if you pace yourself and don’t over-do it.
+You’ll be more likely to maintain a consistent routine if you pace yourself and don’t overdo it.

 Lastly, consider recruiting a friend to be your workout pal and go swimming with you.
 Learning together and supporting each other can help you stay accountable and committed.
 You will share a new hobby and enjoy the health benefits together as you make swimming part of your new healthy lifestyle, one that will hopefully last as long as your prolonged life.